Understanding the Vulnerable Persons Standard

 3.4 The use of advance directives to authorize physician-assisted death is prohibited.

-3.4 Compliant: Although the use of advance directives is prohibited under the Act, Clause 9.1 commits the government to further study of this issue (clause 9.1).
+3.4 Compliant: Although the use of advance directives is prohibited, the Act commits the government to further study of this issue (clause 9.1).

 4. Assessment of Suffering and Vulnerability

 A request for physician-assisted death requires a careful exploration of the causes of a patient's suffering as well as any inducements that may arise from psychosocial or non-medical conditions and circumstance.